 Kara, “It was like she was sitting in the room.
 I presume, in a way, she was.”

-Chris was pouring coffee, she added a shot of Irish whiskey to hers, “Anyone else?”
+Chris pours coffee, adds a shot of Irish whiskey to hers, “Anyone else?”

-Kara and Susan declined, James said, “Excellent idea,” and held his cup up for Chris to add the Jameson’s.
+Kara and Susan decline, James says, “Excellent idea,” holds his cup up for Chris to add the Jameson’s.

-After everyone had stirred and sipped, the tension subsided as they exchanged stories.
+After everyone had stirred and sipped, the tension subsides as they exchange stories.
 Hints thrown out for over a year, culminating in the last two or three days with direct references to families, careers, even physical characteristics.
 Then the phone call.

 Susan, “What does this mean, what happened to let this happen?
 I’m….I’m babbling.
 I’m completely mystified.”

 Kara looks at James, who responds, “We’ve been through every possibility we can think of and can only come to the conclusion Janah gave us; somehow she knows Daphne and she isn’t sure how she knows.
 She says she can see Daphne in her head and talk to her…mentally.
 Actually, that’s not even all of it.
 She can see what Daphne sees.
 At first, to see each other they stood in front of a mirror.
 Now, if one looks at something, the other sees it.”